Early Childhood Intervention - Birth to Age 8

 My Best Advice: My advice to prospective graduate students is to have an open communication flow with the admissions staff and faculty members.
 Be aware of program deadlines, per-requisite courses you must complete, and exactly what materials you are required to submit.
 Graduate admissions can get tricky because each department is looking for something a little bit different!

 36 semester hours

 Administration of early childhood centers and issues in early childhood programs, learning theories, and literacy development are several areas covered in this program.
 The purpose of the program is to provide opportunities for the development of the administrative and interpersonal skills needed by early childhood teachers in inclusive programs.
-The program is built on the assumption that the public and non-public school environments are unique.
-For this reason, courses and other learning experiences are deeply grounded in those principles of public and non-public thought and practice.
 This program does not lead to an initial PA certification in PK-4.
-Those seeking a second certification in PK-4 may need to do additional coursework.
+Those seeking a second certification in PK-4 may need to have additional coursework.
 It is strongly recommended that candidates meet with the chairperson to determine if any additional coursework is needed.

 I. PROFESSIONAL EDUCATION AND CORE COURSES

 24 semester hours

 |EDUC 506||Problems and Issues in Early Childhood Education/Intervention||